 Conundrum, The Original End to the Ewing Saga in Dallas (1991)…

-Reviewing the finale to the original TV series in a feature length double bill episode.
-J.R.
-Ewing is on the verge of suicide and invited to see what happened to his family if he hadn’t never been born, by a mysterious white tuxedo wearing stranger.
+A suicidal J.R.
+Ewing is invited to see what happened to his family if he hadn’t never been born by a mysterious stranger.

 Sue Ellen (Linda Gray) is successful – pleasing J.R. – but has a lovely loving husband, which notably upsets J.R. and he is shaken even more – as we are – as he makes his entrance.
 With a nice wee cameo of someone Sue Ellen loved and lost.
 These scenes show what we’ve always known that Sue Ellen is and always will be the love of J.R.’s life.
 Other appearances include Calley as a battered wife, and a new Ewing brother, Jason who is just as despicable as J.R. but a less charismatic, charming character.